 The value of household services that the victim would have provided.
 If the loved one was a stay-at-home spouse, this could include the value of the home-based services the spouse performed.

-Certain non-economic costs may also be included a wrongful death recovery.
+Certain non-economic costs may also be included.
 Here are examples of the non-economic costs that might be considered:

 - The loss of the victim’s love, companionship, comfort, care, assistance, protection, affection and society.

 - The loss of the enjoyment of sexual relations if applicable.

 - The loss of the training and guidance the victim might have provided.

 Juries are not normally allowed to consider issues like grief, sorrow, mental anguish or the financial situation of the victim.
 However, there can be exceptions even to these conditions, depending on the circumstances of the person’s death.

 There are complex factors at play in determining loss in any lawsuit, both in terms of the circumstances of the death and the factors that can be considered in the settlement.
 Only experienced California wrongful death lawyers like Jacoby & Meyers have the understanding to advise you about the best way to proceed in these cases.

 Timing in a Wrongful Death Lawsuit